We offer common law pupillages and our pupils are able to gain experience in a wide range of disciplines

 - An ability to work both alone under pressure and to contribute to a team.

-Applications should be made on the Pupillage Application Form and submitted no later than 11am, Friday 7 February 2020 along with your Diversity Monitoring Questionnaire which can be downloaded below.
+Applications should be made on the Pupillage Application Form and submitted no later than the deadline set by the Pupillage Gateway Timetable along with your Diversity Monitoring Questionnaire.